thegreathypocr1t/TypingTest/README.md

-A simple C++ GUI tying test program created using QT.
+A simple C++ GUI typing test application created using QT.